anakincho/ehealthapp/ehealth/readme.txt

 -The user can edit or delete their created categories

+For pythoanywhere, because of them blocking healthfinder, healthfinder is not available on the pythonanywhere website.
+On the local server of this project, all 3 of the API's work!

 Work Distribution:

 Done by Niki -:
     - Models (Categories, Pages) added all fields
     - Made Categories, Pages sharable (a user can choose if a category/page is to be shared or no)
     - Views
     - Urls
     - Some of the templates
     - Forms
     - Bootstrap beginning
     - User profiles (a user can set up their profile, including profile pic and website, also important thing is that the implementation allows the user to edit his profile!)
     - It is 2 a.m so I am not sure what else but I am sure I am missing half the stuff

     - Implemented all the scores (flesh, subjectivity, polarity)
     - Wrote down the pseudo code on how it should be implemented in the view
     - fixed all the inline and internal css now is rewritten in an external file
     - removed the internal js and rewrote it in external script.js file
     - implemented the autocomplete feature with help from Carly for the suggestion list
     - fixed some bugs and did some validation
     - NOTE IMPORTANT ! team do pip install textstat and pip install textblob in your VE

     - Implemented save pages functionality,
     - fixed some major bugs
     - fixed some html bugs
     - wrote comments on views implemented

     - implemented jquery validation on add category, add page,
     - fixed styling on some of the templates (bootstrap was not added previously)
     - removed some inline css
     - fixed the healthfinder API not to break if there are no results or a bad keyword
     - fixed medline API to work on pythonanywhere
     - fixed population script, now working properly and populating the database as intended
     - added new user to the population script and added extra fields for 'shared, user' on pages and categories
     - fixed now add page and add category return to the homepage after submiting
     - fixed other small bugs

 Done by Carly -:
+    - updated base to contain categories sidebar and search bar like wireframes
+	- had to edit some views to get this to show but everything appears to be working fine
+	- removed search bar from login and registration pages
+	- used JQuery for registration form validation
+	- Updated about page to contain information about app and team
+	- Put up a terms and conditions page
+	- edit/delete categories
+	- share ability
+	- new design
+	- pagination

 Done by Calum -:
     -Entire functionality for the search.
 Including what the user sees.
     -The search template with the exception of pagination.
     -Used the ratings methods for Readability, Polarity and Subjectivity to scan the content of the document getting the different scores
     -Checkboxes to select API with accompanying javascript files.
     -Population Script
     -Restricted adding a page to logged in users -Attempted add a page to category section but couldn't figure it out (Niki solved the problem) -Moral support